MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-architecture-modern-experience.md

 ![Hub navigation](media/hub-nav.png)

 Hub navigation appears above the local navigation on each site, just below the suite bar, as shown in the image earlier in this article.
 Hub navigation is established in the site that is declared to be the hub.
-It is defined by the hub owner and is shared by all the associated sites.
+It's defined by the hub owner and is shared by all the associated sites.

 ![SharePoint hubs example](media/hub_nav_example.png)